microsoft/CCF/doc/operations/platforms/index.rst

 Platforms
 ===================

-CCF can run on several platforms, which platform CCF runs on will have impacts on how attestations are verified and therefore what security guarantees you have.
+CCF can run on several hardware platforms/trusted execution environments, which will have impact on the security guarantees of the service and on how attestation reports are generated and verified.

 .. toctree::
     :maxdepth: 1